scholarslab/scholarslab.github.io/collections/_posts/2017-11-30-first-steps-with-nlp-and-a-collection-of-amiri-barakas-poetry.md

 In the case of this project, even though UVA has access to the 1969 edition of _Black Magic: Collected Poetry 1961-1967_, the text isn’t ready for NLP out-of-the-box.
 The page contained a lot of text beyond that of the literary work in question: page numbers, line numbers, bibliographical information, headers and footers, all kinds of weird punctuation, and so on.
 For example, the title of the first poem in _Sabotage_, “Three Modes of History and Culture,” appeared in this electronic edition as follows:

-<blockquote>Baraka, Imamu Amiri, 1934- : Three Modes of History and Culture [from Black Magic: Collected Poetry 1961-1967 (1969) , The Bobbs-Merrill Company ]</blockquote>
+> Baraka, Imamu Amiri, 1934- : Three Modes of History and Culture [from Black Magic: Collected Poetry 1961-1967 (1969) , The Bobbs-Merrill Company ]

 To perform sentiment analysis on _Sabotage_, then, I first needed to get the raw text.
 By “raw text” I mean a big bag of all of _Sabotage_’s words.
 My goal initially was to get this bag of words with no line numbers, no punctuation, no capitalized first letters (otherwise Python would think they were two different words), and no spaces.